Day 3: The Adelaide Hills

 A magical night stop

 When we left Hahndorf we thought we were returning for our final night to Adelaide.
 Adam, however had made other plans.
-Instead, for a surprise, he’d booked a gorgeous, story book cottage, circa 1870, The Ode, sat in the hills above Lenwood overlooking fruit trees and the vines.
+Instead, for a surprise, he’d booked a gorgeous, story book cottage, circa 1870, The Orchard, sat in the hills above Lenwood overlooking fruit trees and the vines.
 He told in his words that he wanted to ensure “that our time, in this beautiful place I’ve called home for the last few years was extra memorable and special”.
 ‘Special’ didn’t do justice to just how touched we were and how Adam made us feel, what a treasure!
 I hope these photos convey just how truly wonderful a place this was to stay.
 It’s available on airbnb and highly recommended.

 One of many beautiful views across the pretty lavender filled garden.